Technology has been considered by various ad hoc working groups of the UNFCCC.

-At COP 17, the COP established the Ad Hoc Working Group on the Durban Platform for Enhanced Action (ADP) (decision 1/CP.17) to develop a protocol, another legal instrument or an agreed outcome with legal force under the Convention applicable to all Parties, to be completed no later than 2015 in order for it to be adopted at COP 21 and come into effect and be implemented from 2020.
-The COP also launched a workplan on enhancing mitigation ambition to identify and explore options for a range of actions that can close the ambition gap with a view to ensuring the highest possible mitigation efforts by all Parties.
+At COP 17, the COP established the Ad Hoc Working Group on the Durban Platform for Enhanced Action (ADP).
+The ADP has the mandate of developing a protocol, another legal instrument or an agreed outcome with legal force under the Convention applicable to all Parties, to be completed by no later than 2015, to come into effect and be implemented from 2020.
+The ADP also has a workplan on enhancing mitigation ambition to identify and explore options for a range of actions that can close the ambition gap.
+This is undertaken with the view to ensuring the highest possible mitigation efforts by all Parties.

-At its first session, in 2012, the ADP initiating work under two workstreams: workstream 1 on matters related to paragraphs 2 to 6 of decision 1/CP.17 (referred to as the 2015 agreement); and workstream 2 on matters related to paragraphs 7 and 8 of the same decision (referred to as pre-2020 ambition).
+At its first session, in 2012, the ADP initiated work under two workstreams: Workstream 1 on matters related to paragraphs 2 to 6 of decision 1/CP.17 (referred to as the 2015 agreement); and Workstream 2 on matters related to paragraphs 7 and 8 of the same decision (referred to as pre-2020 ambition).

-At COP 13, the COP decided to launch a comprehensive process to enable the full, effective and sustained implementation of the Convention through long-term cooperative action, up to and beyond 2012, in order to reach an agreed outcome and adopt a decision at COP 15, by addressing, inter alia, enhanced action on technology development and transfer to support action on mitigation and adaptation (decision 1/CP.13).
+At COP 13, the COP launched a comprehensive process to enable the full, effective and sustained implementation of the Convention through long-term cooperative action, up to and beyond 2012.
+This process addressed, inter alia, how to enhance action on technology development and transfer to support action on mitigation and adaptation.
 The complete overview of the AWG-LCA process can be found here.

 Establishment and operationalization of the Technology Mechanism

-At COP 16, as part of the Cancun Agreements, the COP decided to establish a Technology Mechanism (decision 1/CP.16), consisting of a Technology Executive Committee (TEC) and a Climate Technology Centre and Network (CTCN).
+As an outcome of the AWG-LCA process, the COP established the Technology Mechanism at COP 16, consisting of a Technology Executive Committee (TEC) and a Climate Technology Centre and Network.
 Arrangements to make the Technology Mechanism fully operational were developed at subsequent sessions of the COP.
 At COP 18, the COP agreed to further elaborate at COP 20 the linkages between the Technology Mechanism and the financial mechanism of the Convention, taking into consideration the recommendations of the TEC and the Board of the Green Climate Fund.